-This lamb chops recipe with mint & shallot sauce is very easy to make and guaranteed to impress your family!
+This lamb loin recipe with mint & shallot sauce is very easy to make and guaranteed to impress your family!

 And the best part is, it’s really healthy and Weight Watchers friendly at only 6 SmartPoints for a serving size of 2 lamb chops.

-I found this lamb chops recipe on the Eating Well website.
+I found this lamb loin recipe on the Eating Well website.

-And to be honest, it’s the combination of the mint jelly with the shallots, and beef broth that really take this to the next level!
+Honestly, the combination of the mint jelly, shallots, and beef broth really give this dish extra flavor and take it to the next level!

 Step by Step Instructions

-I absolutely love step by step instructions, especially with pictures because you can visualize what you need to do in order to make this lamb chops recipe.
+I absolutely love step by step instructions, especially with pictures because you can visualize what you need to do in order to make this recipe.

 Steps 1 Through 3

-Your pan needs to be something that can go into the oven.
+To emphasize, your large skillet needs to be something that can go into the oven, such as a cast iron pan.

 While doing this, go ahead and slice up your shallot.

-I included a picture of the shallot before slicing it.
+I included a picture of the shallot (below) before slicing it.

 Maybe I’m not the only person who didn’t realize a shallot was basically just a very small, slightly longer onion.